aws-samples/aws-deployment-pipeline-reference-architecture/docs/application-pipeline/ri-cdk-pipeline.md

 }
 ```

+???+ danger "Disclaimer"
+    This reference implementation is intended to serve as an example of how to accomplish the guidance in the reference architecture using [CDK Pipelines](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.pipelines-readme.html).
+The reference implementation has intentionally not followed the following [AWS Well-Architected](https://aws.amazon.com/architecture/well-architected/) best practices to make it accessible by a wider range of customers.
+Be sure to address these before using parts of this code for any workloads in your own environment:

+    * [ ] **cdk bootstrap with AdministratorAccess** - the default policy used for `cdk bootstrap` is `AdministratorAccess` but should be replaced with a more appropriate policy with least priviledge in your account.
+    * [ ] **TLS on HTTP endpoint** - the listener for the sample application uses HTTP instead of HTTPS to avoid having to create new ACM certificates and Route53 hosted zones.
+This should be replaced in your account with an `HTTPS` listener.

 ## Source

 ???+ required "Application Source Code"
+    The application source code can be found in the [src/main/java](https://github.com/aws-samples/aws-deployment-pipeline-reference-architecture/tree/main/examples/cdk-application-pipeline/src/main/java) directory.
+It is intended to serve only as a reference and should be replaced by your own application source code.

     This reference implementation includes a [Spring Boot](https://spring.io/projects/spring-boot) application that exposes a REST API and uses a database for persistence.
 The API is implemented in `FruitController.java`:

     <!--codeinclude-->